malamatenia/learnable-handwriter/README.md

 You can completely ignore the annotation.json file in the case of unsupervised training without evaluation.

-### Logging :chart_with_downwards_trend: MV: adjust this also for wandb
+### Logging :chart_with_downwards_trend:
-Logging is done through tensorboard.
-To visualize results run:
+Logging is done through wandb, and the link is provided directly when training.

+To visualize results with tensorboard run:

 ```bash
 tensorboard --logdir ./<run_dir>/